-De GMAT (Graduate Management Admission Test) is a standardized computer adaptive test.
+The GMAT (Graduate Management Admission Test) is a standardized computer adaptive test.
 The test consists of four sections: Analytical Writing Assessment, Integrated Reasoning, the Quantitative section, and the Verbal section.
-Universities and business schools use the GMAT as an admission test for their Pre-Master's, Master's and MBA programs.
+Universities and Business Schools use the GMAT as an admission test for their Pre-Master's, Master's, and MBA programs.
 The test takes a total of 3.5 hours.

 The Quantitative section asks you to solve mathematical problems.
-On average, you have about two minutes per question.
-It is crucial that you are familiar with the different types of questions, that you can deal with the time constraint, and that you master all mathematical tricks and shortcuts.
+On average, you have two minutes per question.
+It is crucial that you are familiar with the different types of questions, can deal with the time constraint, and master all mathematical tricks and shortcuts.
 The questions measure your ability to analyze data and draw conclusions using reasoning skills.
 To find out more about this section, click here.

-The GMAT exam showcases all of your skills – not just math.
+The GMAT exam assesses all of your skills – not just math.
 The Verbal section measures your ability to read and understand written material, to evaluate arguments, and to correct written material to conform to standard written English.
+You have 1.5 to 2 minutes on average to answer each question.
 Click here to find examples of the different question types within the Verbal section.

 The total GMAT score ranges from 200 to 800 and only depends on your performance on the Quantitative section and the Verbal section.
 Some people apply for a prestigious Master’s program or an MBA abroad and need a 650+ score.
 Most people in the Netherlands need to pass the GMAT when they apply for a Pre-Master’s or a Master’s program and need a 550 or a 600 score.
 In order to obtain such a score, preparation for the GMAT is absolutely necessary!